 - Home-based seamstresses are acceptable as long as they have proper security and business insurances to protect your beloved wedding dress from fire, water and burglary as well as your personal safety while you are there.

-- If time is crucial for you, you must not let the shop salesperson ships your wedding dress back to the supplier or to overseas for alterations.
+- If time is crucial for you, you must not let the shop salesperson ships your wedding dress back to the supplier or overseas for alterations.

 - Do your own research online using search engines like Google.
 Read the seamstresses’ website and their social media.
 Most importantly, read their customer reviews and testimonials to ensure they have the right experience and proven track records to properly do the job.